sf-wdi-24/modules/week-02-ajax-and-js-objects/day-04/module-01/readme.md

 ## `this`, `new` && `prototype`

-When we make objects in JavaScript, their also functions.
+When we make objects in JavaScript, they're also functions.
 What happens when we do this?

 ```js
 console.log(this);